 Another question that we asked in a very early prototype of this work was if we need to refine our constraints themselves .
 For example, we found that the optimal solution was that for four days, we would shoot in the dead of night.
 However, although this may be the optimal solution, we can’t separate this from the human judgement.
 We can propose an option that can save time, but this is designed to work in concert with the creative teams not.
 Ultimately, if we can develop an interactive tool one that takes into account all of these things we’ve talked about and it generates those candidate schedules for discussion, we can help our creative teams make better decisions each step of the way.
 This is an incredibly exciting space for us because not only is it new for us – it’s new for the industry at large.
 It’s exciting to think that data, in one way or another, gets to be part of that.

-For more content like this, don’t miss the next Data Science Salon in New York, on June 13th 2019.
+For more content like this, don’t miss the next Data Science Salon in LA, on November 7 2019.